Peanhua/ot-harjoitustyo/documentation/architecture.md

 The player controller uses input from the user (through JavaFX events) to determine the next action.
 More complicated actions may cause the player controller to show additional user interface controls on screen.
 For example, when player presses the key to pick up item when there are multiple items on the ground, the controller opens up a item chooser requester for the user to choose which item to pick up.
 After the user chooses the item, the appropriate action is created.

 The non player characters uses artificial intelligence to determine the next action.

+Controllers create actions which are utilized in the owner game objects' *tick()* methods in their turn.

+### Actions

+Actions are used to define an action a Character can perform.
+Each action is responsible of making sure the action is possible to perform, and alter the game state accordingly.
+Both the player and non player characters use the same actions.

 ### Monster hits player